 4> trigger a Scheduling Request.

-NOTE 1: UL-SCH resources are considered available if the MAC entity has been configured with, receives, or determines an uplink grant.
+NOTE 1: UL-SCH resources are considered available if the MAC entity has an active configured grant, or receives, or determines an uplink grant.
 If the MAC entity has determined at a given point in time that UL-SCH resources are available, this need not imply that UL-SCH resources are available for use at that point in time.

 A MAC PDU shall contain at most one SL-BSR MAC CE, even when multiple events have triggered an SL-BSR.
 The Regular SL-BSR and the Periodic SL-BSR shall have precedence over the padding SL-BSR.